a7medayman6/MIPS-Cheat-Sheet/README.md

 addi dest, src1, c
 	# No subtract Immediate Instruction, use negative constant with addi
 addi dest, src1, -c

-	# move data between Registers
+# How to move data between Registers ?
 # NO MOV INSTRUCTION use addition with zero
 add dest, $t1, $zero
 addi dest, $t1, 0
 ```